Desanka Maksimović: Legacy

 "Maksimović... marked a whole era with her lyrical poetry," the literary scholar Aida Vidan writes.
 She was the first female Serbian poet to gain widespread acceptance from her predominantly male colleagues within the Yugoslav literary milieu, as well as the first Serbian female poet to attract a significant following among the general public.
 She was Yugoslavia's leading female literary figure for seven decades, first acquiring this distinction during the interwar period and retaining it until her death.
 The scholar Dubravka Juraga describes her as "the beloved doyenne of Yugoslav belles lettres".
 Maksimović "offered women writers a model of achievement in the field of lyric poetry," the literary scholar Celia Hawkesworth writes.
 Hawkesworth compares Maksimović's contributions to Serbian literature to that of Elisaveta Bagriana in Bulgaria, Wisława Szymborska in Poland, and Nina Cassian in Romania.
 The author Christopher Deliso describes Maksimović as "the most beloved Serbian poet of the twentieth century".
 During her lifetime, her reputation was such that many of her contemporaries referred to her simply by her first name.
 Her poem Krvava bajka is widely considered one of the best known pieces of Serbian-language verse.
 She is also credited with popularizing love locks in the former Yugoslavia through one of her poems.
 By the early 2000s, the phenomenon had spread to other parts of the globe.

 Serbian composer Mirjana Sistek-Djordjevic (born 1935) set poems from Maksimovic’s Trazim Pomilovanje to music in her composition for women’s chorus and orchestra.
 A statue of Maksimović was unveiled in Valjevo on 27 October 1990, while she was still alive.

+Desanka Maksimović Prize was established to honor her legacy shortly after her passing, and has been awarded annually for overall contribution to Serbian poetry since 1994.
+The award ceremony is held during the literary event Desankini majski razgovori (Desanka’s May Conversations).

 In the 1990s, as part of the renaming of communist-era street names following the breakup of Yugoslavia, Đuro Salaj Street in Belgrade was renamed Desanka Maksimović Street.
 In May 1996, the Federal Republic of Yugoslavia issued a commemorative postage stamp in her honour, while in 2023 the Republic of Serbia issued an additional stamp commemorating the 30th anniversary of her death.
 A bronze statue of Maksimović was erected in Belgrade's Tašmajdan Park on 23 August 2007.